MohanraajiGridDynamics/Internship_Learning_Module/Introduction_To_Tools/GIT_Fundamentals/Basic_Git_Commands/gitCommands.md

 ````
 git push origin main
 ````
-12. git pull
+**12. git pull**

 Explanation: Fetches and integrates changes from a remote repository into your local branch.

 Usage: